lechaosx/github-event-metrics-service/README.md

 - No API versioning
 - No automatic testing
 - A single source file with no directory structure is sufficient.
-- Only the [https://api.github.com/events](https://api.github.com/events) endpoint is used, even though a repository-specific endpoint might be more sufficient for computing average pull request time.
+- Only the [https://api.github.com/events](https://api.github.com/events) endpoint is used, even though a repository-specific endpoint might be more suitable for computing average pull request time.

-If the expectations for the solution were different, let's discuss this in an interview!
+If the expectations for the solution were different in regards of complexity, performance or robustness, let's discuss this in an interview!
-My experience with significantly more complicated systems taught me not to overengineer things.
+My experience with significantly more complicated systems taught me to keep things stupid simple, especially in the first iteration.

 ## Architecture